-Does it cost money to file for divorce?
+Does it cost money to file?

 Yes.
 Probate and Family Court levies fees for handling and filing some documentation.
 However, the court waives costs and fees for individuals on welfare or whose income is less than 125 percent of the poverty threshold.

 To get these costs and fees waived, you need to fill and file an Affidavit of Indigency.
 You won’t have to pay constable or deputy sheriff fees when you file this form for serving court papers.
 Instead, the court will cover the costs.